Skip to main content

 github_set_runner

-To automatically run a task on system startup, we’ll use systemd.
+To automatically run a task after the host boots, we can use systemd.

 sudo vim /etc/systemd/system/actions-runner.service